Last Reviewed and Updated: 16 December 2022

-Our information security program is set up in a systematic and well organised way.
-In addition, legal and regulation requirements apply to ensure the confidentiality, integrity and availability of information to the organization, employees, partners and customers.
-All these are translated into our information security policies, procedures and guidelines.
-The Security team is responsible for these policies and for working with our Engineering, Operations, Customer Support and other tribes to craft procedures that allow them to accomplish their tasks while protecting our customers’ data.
+The MessageBird information security program is set up in a systematic and well-organised way.
+In addition, legal and regulatory requirements apply to ensure the confidentiality, integrity and availability of information to the organization, employees, partners and customers.
+All these are translated into information security policies, procedures and guidelines.
+The Security Team is responsible for these policies and for working with Engineering, Operations, Customer Support and other tribes to craft procedures that allow them to accomplish their tasks while protecting customers’ data.

 7. Incident Management Program

-The Security Team is involved in any incident where the content of the incident is related to the following scope:
+The Security Teams are involved in any incident where the content of the incident is related to the following scope:

-- Third party IT security policy violations, attacks or intrusions
+- Third-party IT security violations, attacks or intrusions

 - Internal IT security policy violations

-We have policies that define our standards and guidelines of the program, with documented procedures that detail handling, communication, and reporting to customers, regulators, and law enforcement.
+MessageBird has policies that define its standards and guidelines of the program, with documented procedures that detail handling, communication, and reporting to customers, regulators, and law enforcement.